Acoustic Bass Guitar Case

 2x Thin ends (on end-side, split for benefit of strap button)

-2x Fat top (on lid, along each side of body)
+3x Fat top (on lid, two along each side of body, one at end past bridge)

 Materials